Callymags/MS2-Arrow-Dash/README.md

 * Restart button will appear below game so user can restart game.
 * Highest score shown just below the game buttons.

+### Responsive Design Testing
+The landing page layout was tested on the following physical devices:
+* Huawei P20 Lite (Google Chrome)
+* iPad (Safari)
+* Fujitsu Lifebook A512 (Google Chrome)
+* Hp L1906 (Google Chrome)

+Google Chrome Developer Tools was also used to test the responsiveness of the site using the following devices.
+* Moto G4
+* Galaxy S5
+* Pixel 2
+* Pixel 2 XL
+* iPhone 5/SE
+* iPhone 6/7/8
+* iPhone 6/7/8 Plus
+* iPhone X
+* iPad
+* iPad Pro
+* Surface Duo
+* Galaxy Fold

+### Browser Compatibility
+Browser compatibility was physically tested across the different browsers listed below:
+* Google Chrome Version 89.0.43389.114
+* Microsoft Edge Version 89.0.774.68
+* Mozilla Firefox Version 87.0
+* Internet Explorer Version 11

+The site was perfect on all browsers except for Internet Explorer.
+I have listed the problems encountered on the Internet Explorer browser below.
+* Game Over button pushed down into footer.
+You can view an image of this problem [here.](assets/images/documentation/ie11-testing.jpg)
+* Rules Modal and Contact Us modal do not appear once clicking on the links.

 ## Bugs Encountered
 * **Creating a function to compare `userPattern` and `gamePattern` variables**

 Attempt 1: To produce the next sequence, the game needs to first check that the pattern inputted by the user is the same as the game pattern.
 I used the following code to do this comparison:

 ```
 function answerCheck() {